OtaTran241/NLP_Toolkit/README.md

 ## **Key Features**
 - **Efficient Tokenization**:
   - Tokenize text into words or subwords with support for batch processing and multi-threading.
-  - GPU acceleration ensures performance at scale for large datasets.

 - **Bag-of-Words Construction**:
   - Generates frequency counts of words in a given dataset using multi-threading for faster computation.